-2019 Non-Employee Director Compensation Amount
+2022 Non-Employee Director Compensation Amount

-Annual Equity Grant \$125,000(1)
+Annual Equity Grant \$130,000(1)

 Annual Board Retainer \$71,000

 Additional Retainers:

 Annual Chair Retainer \$30,000

 Annual Committee Retainer:

-Audit Committee \$10,000
+Audit Committee \$12,500

-Management Organization and Compensation Committee \$5,000
+Management Organization and Compensation Committee \$7,500

-Governance Committee \$5,000
+Governance Committee \$6,000

 Annual Committee Chair Retainer:

 Audit Committee \$20,000

 Management Organization and Compensation Committee \$12,500

 Governance Committee \$10,000

-1) Approximate economic value of annual equity grant based on Black-Scholes value per share on the date of grant.
+(1) Approximate economic value of annual equity grant based on Black-Scholes value per share on the date of grant.

 A non-employee director may elect to receive shares of our common stock instead of cash for all or part of the director's annual retainers.
 A director may choose to receive the shares currently or defer receipt until the director leaves the Board, at which time the director may receive the shares in a lump sum or installments.
 Payments, whether in a lump sum or by installments, will be made in shares of common stock, plus cash in lieu of any fractional share.
-When our Board declares a dividend, the director's deferred stock account is credited with additional shares of stock in an account held by a trustee in the name of the non-employee director equivalent to the number of shares that could be purchased with the dividends at the current fair market value of the shares.
+When our Board declares a dividend, the director's deferred stock account is credited with additional shares of deferred stock in an account held by a trustee in the name of the non-employee director equivalent to the number of shares that could be purchased with the dividends at the current fair market value of the shares.

 Non-employee directors receive an annual option grant.
-In 2019, non-employee directors received an annual option grant of 9,470 shares on the date of the Company's Annual Meeting of Shareholders.
-The number of shares granted was based on a Black-Scholes value of \$13.19 per share on April 25, 2019, and an economic value of approximately \$125,000.
+In February 2022, non-employee directors received an annual option grant of 6,820 shares.
+The number of shares granted was based on a Black-Scholes value of \$19.06 per share on February 17, 2022, and an economic value of approximately \$130,000.
+In February 2023, non-employee directors received an annual option grant of 6,250 shares.
+The number of shares granted was based on a Black-Scholes value of \$22.40 per share on February 16, 2023, and an economic value of approximately \$140,000.
 Upon first joining the Board, non-employee directors are also eligible to receive an initial option grant with an economic value equal to that of the most recent option grant for non-employee directors.
-There were no first-time non-employee director appointments in 2019.
-Mr. Wheeler received an initial option grant of 11,750 shares on February 28, 2020 upon his appointment to the Board.
-The number of shares granted to Mr. Wheeler was based on a Black-Scholes value of \$10.63 on February 27, 2020, and an economic value of approximately \$125,000.
+Mr. Black received an initial option grant of 6,160 shares on February 20, 2023, upon his appointment to the Board.
+The number of shares granted to Mr. Black was based on a Black-Scholes value of \$22.72 on February 17, 2023, and an economic value of approximately \$140,000.
 Options granted to non-employee directors are issued under the Graco Inc. 2019 Stock Incentive Plan (the "Plan").
-The options are non-statutory, have a10-year duration and become exercisable in equal installments over four years, beginning with the first anniversary of the date of the grant.
+The options are non-statutory, have a 10-year duration and become exercisable in equal installments over four years, beginning with the first anniversary of the date of the grant.
 The option exercise price is the fair market value of the stock on the date of grant, as defined in the Plan.
 The Plan defines "fair market value" as the closing sales price of the stock on the principal securities market on which it trades on the date immediately preceding the date of grant.